jarzebski/Arduino-ADXL345/README.md

 YouTube: http://www.youtube.com/watch?v=90kI_tfOOzI

-These library use I2C to communicate, 2 pins are required to interface
+This library use I2C to communicate, 2 pins are required to interface